dante-padley/wordle-project/README.md

 .quit
 ```

-To populate the answers db, run the /fastapi/answer-checking/
+To populate the answers db, navigate to /fastapi/answer-checking and run the populatedb.py script:
-populatedb.py script:

-`python3 ./fastapi/answer-checking/populatedb.py`
+`python3 ./populatedb.py`

-To get the dictionary from linux and trim it down to only valid words for wordle, run the command:
+To get the dictionary from linux and trim it down to only valid words for wordle, navigate to ./fastapi/word-validation and run the command:
 source

-`./fastapi/word-validation/script.sh`
+`sh ./script.sh`

-To populate the words db, run the
+To populate the words db, run the script:

-`/fastapi/word-validation/populatewords.py`

-script:

-`python3 ./fastapi/word-validation/populatewords.py`
+`python3 ./populatewords.py`